The Bankrate promise

 There are plenty of ETF screening tools, including those provided by most brokerage firms.
 While factors like management fees and historical trading performance are important considerations, you should thoroughly review the fund’s prospectus.

 A prospectus acts as a legal contract, preventing fund managers from deviating from what they said they would do.
-By reviewing this information before investing, you can determine whether the investment strategy aligns with your financial objectives.
+By reviewing this information before investing, you can determine whether the fund’s strategy aligns with your investment goals.

 As you narrow your options, the key features to consider are: